NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * GeoIPS Package
     * Filename

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 One of the commands below lists test scripts from a certain GeoIPS package.
 ::

+    geoips ls scripts
     geoips list scripts
     geoips list scripts -p <package_name>